Poggibonsi: History

-The importance of the area dates from the 10th century, thanks to its position across the Via Francigena, the main road from Rome to France.
-At that time, the development of Borgo di Marte (later Marturi, Borgo Vecchio and then Poggibonsi) was started, a settlement whose origins are debated.
-Around 1010, Borgo di Camaldo appeared.
-In 1155 or 1156, the inhabitants of these and other nearby towns were moved by Guido Guerra, of the Guidi Counts, to a hill where a new settlement, Poggiobonizio, was established.
+The importance of the area dates back to the 10th century, thanks to its position across the Via Francigena, an ancient itinerary and pilgrimage route.
+At that time, the settlement of Borgo di Marte (later Marturi, Borgo Vecchio and then Poggibonsi), began to develop, although its origins are still debated by historians.
+Around 1010, the settlement of Borgo di Camaldo was established.
+In 1155 or 1156, the inhabitants of these and other nearby towns were relocated by Guido Guerra, of the Guidi Counts, to a hill where a new settlement, Poggiobonizio, was established.
 In the 12th century, the Cathars had a major theological school in Poggibonsi.
-Declared an Imperial City by emperor Frederick II, according to Giovanni Villani it was one of the most beautiful cities in Italy.
+After being declared an Imperial City by Emperor Frederick II, according to Giovanni Villani it was one of the most beautiful cities in Italy.
 Poggiobonizio, which adhered to the Ghibellines, was destroyed by the Florentine Guelphs in 1270.
 After 1293, Poggibonsi remained under Florentine rule.
-Emperor Henry VII ordered reconstruction in 1313 as Monte Imperiale, but the work did not survive him.
+Emperor Henry VII ordered the town to be rebuilt in 1313 as Monte Imperiale, but construction came to an end after his death.
 In 1484, Lorenzo de' Medici had a new settlement built in Poggiobonizio according to the Renaissance idea of the "Ideal City", protected by a fortress designed by Antonio and Giuliano da Sangallo.
 Work, however, was halted in 1510.

-After a short period under the French in the early 19th century, it became part of a united Italy in 1861.
-In the 20th century, the economy was based on the trade in Chianti wine and active industrialisation.
+After a brief period of French rule in the early 19th century, it became part of a united Italy in 1861.
+From the 20th century onwards, Poggibonsi's economy has been characterised by the production and trade of Chianti wine and by industrial development.
 Poggibonsi is the smallest of the Chianti Classico sub-regions.